BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 This file is the epitome of our code, as it integrates [Sensor.java](#sensorjava) and [Movement.java](#movementjava) into one class.
 This allows us to create functions combining both [Sensor.java](#sensorjava) and [Movement.java](#movementjava), such as those which need to move based on VuForia.
 In this class, we have a few functions doing just that:

 1. gyroTurn: This turns the robot based on the internal gyroscope.
-Simple code, integrates gyroscope functionality from [Sensor.java](#sensorjava) and the `move2x2` function from [Movement.java](#movementjava).
+Simple code, integrates gyroscope functionality from [Sensor.java](#sensorjava) and the `move2x2` or `move4x4` function from [Movement.java](#movementjava).
 Useful for autonomous in conditions where VuForia is unavailable or unreliable.
 However, as VuForia is more accurate, you *should* use that instead.
 See the functions below for instructions on how to do that.
 1. onHeading: Performs one cycle of closed loop heading control.
 1. getError: Determines the error between the target angle and the robot's current heading.
 1. gyroDrive: This moves the robot forward based on encoders, and corrects for drift based on gyroscopes.
 When possible, use vuForiaGoto to move the robot, as it is more accurate.
 However, this is good for situations where VuForia functionality is unreliable.
 Best suited for autonomous.